peizhenbai/DrugBAN/README.md

 For more details, please refer the [official documentation](https://www.comet.com/docs/python-sdk/advanced/).

+## Acknowledgements

 ## Citation
-Please cite our paper if you find our work useful in your own research.
+Please cite our [paper](ttps://arxiv.org/abs/2208.02194) if you find our work useful in your own research.
 ```
     @article{drugban,
       title   = {Interpretable bilinear attention network with domain adaptation improves drug-target prediction},